envygeeks/jekyll-assets/README.md

 if you add "_assets/folder" then we will append that to our sources and both will work.

+***NOTE: if you use our `_assets` base folder container as a base folder for your sprockets, we will not append our sources, we will only use that folder as the sole source (base folder.)***

 ### Digesting

 * Disable digesting by default in development.